 Drugs may be used in some specific cases of acquired nystagmus, for example if the nystagmus is caused by multiple sclerosis.
 Drugs called baclofen, memantine and gabapentin are the commonly used ones, and can sometimes help control eye movements and reduce the symptoms of oscillopsia.
-However, for many people the side effects of these drugs may outweigh the benefit they get.
+However, for many people the side effects of these drugs may outweigh the benefit they provide.

 This type of treatment is not yet widely used to treat infantile nystagmus although research is being done to see whether similar drugs could be used to help people with infantile nystagmus.
+A type of eye drop used in the treatment of glaucoma may help some people with infantile nystagmus but more research is needed.

-Botulinum toxin
+Botulinum toxin for acquired nystagmus